lightning/bolts/05-onchain.md

 ## HTLC Output Handling: Remote Commitment, Remote Offers

 Each HTLC output can only be spent by the recipient if it uses the payment preimage.
-If a node does not possess the preimage (and doesn't discover it), it's the offerer's responsibility to spend the HTLC output once it's timed out.

-The remote HTLC outputs can only be spent by the local node if it has the payment preimage.
-If the local node does not have the preimage (and doesn't discover it), it's the remote node's responsibility to spend the HTLC output once it's timed out.
+In other words, the remote HTLC outputs can only be spent by the local node if it has the payment preimage.
+If the local node does not have the preimage (and doesn't discover it), it's the offerer's responsibility to spend the HTLC output once it's timed out.

 There are actually several possible cases for an offered HTLC: